This post may contain affiliate links. Please read our disclosure.

 “For example,” explains the NIH, “bacteria that are normally present in our intestines help digest food, destroy disease-causing microorganisms, and produce vitamins.
 Large numbers of microorganisms live on and in our bodies.
 Many of the microorganisms in probiotic products are the same as or similar to microorganisms that naturally live in our bodies.”

 Consuming a variety of foods containing different types of probiotics can not only help but is also critical after being prescribed antibiotics.
-Antibiotics kill off all the bacteria in your gut — the good and the bad — and replenishing the good bacteria by eating sources of probiotics should be part of every antibiotic prescription.
+Antibiotics kill off all the bacteria in your gut — the good and the bad — and replenishing the good bacteria by eating sources of probiotics should be part of every antibiotic prescription, according to some experts.

 Can yogurt help prevent type 2 diabetes?